Tractable hierarchies of convex relaxations for polynomial optimization on the nonnegative orthant: Introduction

 Structure exploitation in \eqref{eq:primal.problem.0.even.Han.intro} is comparable to term sparsity and correlative sparsity but here we can deal with dense POPs of the form \eqref{eq:constrained.problem.poly.even}.
 Moreover, the maximal block sizes involved in the sparsity-exploiting SDP relaxations mainly depend on the POP itself as well as on the relaxation order.
 By comparison, the maximal block size of our SDP relaxations is controllable.

-Under mild conditions, the rate of convergence $\rho_{k,s}^\textup{Han}\to f^\star$ as $k$ increases, is at least $\mathcal{O}(\varepsilon^{-\mathfrak{c}})$.
+\paragraph{Exploiting even/sign symmetry:} Another idea is to exploit even/sign symmetry based on Gatermann--Parrilo's work \cite[Section 8.1]{gatermann2004symmetry} for the semidefinite relaxations of POP \eqref{eq:new.pop}; see also L\"ofberg's paper \cite{lofberg2009pre}.
+Similarly to sparsity exploitation, even/sign symmetry exploitation relies on the even monomials existing in the input data to provide block-diagonal structures for the matrix variables of the relaxations; see Proposition \ref{prop:sparsity.Pu}.
+As explained later on in Remark \ref{rem:even.symmetry}, the block sizes of these form cannot be adjusted.
+Our method is also based on even/sign symmetry to obtain block-diagonal structures for the semidefinite relaxations.
+However, the block sizes of our relaxations can be appropriately calibrated.
+They can even be calibrated to one when using positivity certificates involving uniform denominators.